 Over the past year, we have worked closely with hybrid Exchange consultants to understand the biggest struggles with today’s processes.
 Here’s the feedback we kept hearing:

-- Batch Management: Adding, removing, managing groups of users is highly manual and inefficient.
-The EAC UI only supports adding one migration batch at a time and provides limited batch management capabilities, such as moving a user between batches.
+- Batch Management: Adding, removing, managing groups of users is highly manual and inefficient, particularly at scale.

 - Creation and Management of PowerShell Scripts: A lack of sophisticated capabilities in the EAC leads to custom scripting or adding users one batch at a time.